lstene/traffic-sign-recognition/README.md

 ### **Reflections**

 After analyzing the cycle iteration, we found that the training time for the regularized convolutional model was significant, taking approximately twelve hours.
+For future iterations:
-For future iterations, utilizing different hardware configurations may prove beneficial.
+- Utilizing different hardware configurations may prove beneficial.
 While the TPU outperformed the standard graphics cards available on Google Colab, evaluating the performance of other GPUs, such as the NVIDIA A1000, could offer further improvements.
-Additionally, the data-loading process was notably time-consuming.
+- Data-loading process was notably time-consuming.
 A more efficient approach would involve loading the image dataset into Google Drive, storing it there, and accessing it directly from the cloud.
 This method would mitigate the issues associated with the volatile execution environment and potentially reduce data loading times.

 ### **Next Steps**